-This syllabus is examined in the May/June examination series and the October/November examination series.
+This syllabus is examined in the May/June and October/November examination series.
+The syllabus is also available for examination from March 2016 for India only.

 This syllabus is available to private candidates.

 Detailed timetables are available from www.cie.org.uk/examsofficers